HI CUZ Blog 104

 New Wroe discoveries – a fuller accounting of the family of the above John and Mary Wroe

-some family members in plot 201, St Mary’s (**) Manchester
+members in plot 201, St Mary’s (**) Manchester

 Cathedral MC